Visa name

 How much income do I need for the Portugal digital nomad visa?

-The D8 Digital Nomad Visa requires approximately 3,480 EUR monthly (about $3,800 per month in USD equivalent).
-This threshold is set by Portugal's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The D8 Digital Nomad Visa asks for roughly 3,480 EUR monthly (about $3,800 per month in USD).
+Portugal's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Portugal on this visa?

 Duration: 1 year initial, renewable for 2-year periods (path to permanent residency after 5 years).
-The visa counts toward permanent residency — you can typically apply for permanent residency after 5 years of legal stay.
+Time on this visa counts toward permanent residency — after five years of legal stay, you can typically apply for a PR card.

 Do I have to pay Portugal income tax as a digital nomad?

-Portugal replaced the old Non-Habitual Resident (NHR) regime at the end of 2023 with NHR 2.0 (IFICI — Tax Incentive for Scientific Research and Innovation).
-The new regime offers a 20% flat tax rate on qualifying Portuguese-source income for 10 years, but eligibility is now restricted to specific scientific, academic, and innovation-related professions.
-Most general remote workers no longer qualify for a preferential rate and will pay standard progressive IRS rates of 14.5-48%.
+Portugal swapped out the old Non-Habitual Resident regime at the end of 2023 for NHR 2.0 (IFICI — Tax Incentive for Scientific Research and Innovation).
+The replacement offers a 20% flat rate on qualifying Portuguese-source income for 10 years, but eligibility now lands on a much narrower list of scientific, academic, and innovation-related professions.
+Most general remote workers no longer qualify for a preferential rate and will pay the standard progressive IRS of 14.5-48%.

 Can I bring my family on the Portugal nomad visa?